Science and the Public

 Science and Society 197FS: From Siri to Skynet: Our Complex Relationships with Technology (SS, STS)

-- Senior Fellow in Science and Society
+- Senior Fellow in the Duke Initiative for Science and Society

 - Visiting Associate Professor of the Practice in the Sanford School of Public Policy